Consensys/doc.goquorum/docs/HowTo/Use/AddingIBFTValidators.md

      docker-compose -f ibft-6-validators.yml up
     ```

-1. Now we need to propose node 6 as the node to remove.
+1. Now you need to propose node 6 as the node to remove.

     !!! note
-        We need a majority of existing validators to propose the new node before the changes will take effect.
+        You need a majority of existing validators to propose the new node before the changes will take effect.

    Lets start with node 1 and see what happens: